web-illinois/toolkit-management/documentation/README.md

 This is a guideline for developers to create new components for the Toolkit.

 ## Creating a new repository
-Create a new repository.
-It should have a topic of "illinois-toolkit" and be a self-contained repository.
+[Create a new repository from the toolkit template.](https://github.com/web-illinois/toolkit-template) This template will generate the Github Actions, recommended toolset, and sample pages to start testing your component.

-It should only have one component, with the exception if there are secondary components that are only used in the main component.
+Each repository should only have one component, with the exception if there are secondary components that are only used in the main component.

-It should have the following branches:
+Each repository should have the following branches:
 * **main**: the main branch, production.
 This should be the default branch.
 * **release/x.x**: this is the minor production branch releases for this component.